segmentio/segment-docs/src/personas/journeys/journeys-logic.md

 True/false splits enforce mutual exclusivity by ensuring that once users enter either side of a split, they can't enter the other.

-Multi-branch splits do not enforce mutual exclusivity.
+Multi-branch splits don't enforce mutual exclusivity.
 Users can enter multiple branches of a split if they satisfy the split conditions.

 ### How does “Use Historical Data” backfill work?